charmrain/2-transaction/README.md

-# ❄️ Chiller Energy Consumption Prediction – IKEA China 2022
+# ❄️ Chiller Energy Consumption Prediction – IKEA An Asian Country 2022

 This project uses regression models to **predict the energy consumption of chillers** and **identify key influencing factors**.
-The dataset is based on **IKEA China energy usage in 2022**.
+The dataset is based on **IKEA An Asian Country energy usage in 2022**.

 ---